-Trending in the latest tech news, identifying rare pathologies in medical images has presented a persistent challenge for researchers, because of the scarcity of images that can be used to train AI systems in a supervised learning setting.
+Trending in the latest tech news, identifying rare pathologies in medical images has presented a persistent challenge for researchers, because of the scarcity of images that can be used for training AI systems in a controlled and supervised learning situation.

-“We’ve been able to show that artificial data generated by a deep convolutional GANs can be used to augment real datasets,” says Valaee.
-“This provides a greater quantity of data for training and improves the performance of these systems in identifying rare conditions.”
+“We’ve been able to show that the data that is generated artificially with the assistance of a deep convolutional GANs can be used to augment real datasets,” explained Valaee.
+“This enables in acquring greater quality data for training and thus improves the systems informtion for identifying rare cinsitions.”

-The MIMLab compared the accuracy of their augmented dataset to the original dataset when fed through their AI system and found that classification accuracy improved by 20 per cent for common conditions.
-For some rare conditions, accuracy improved up to about 40 per cent — and because the synthesized X-rays are not from real individuals the dataset can be readily available to researchers outside the hospital premises without violating privacy concerns.
+When fed through their AI system, the MIMLab compared the accuracy of their augmented dataset to the original dataset and found that the accuracy of the classification improved by over 20 percent for common conditions.
+The accuracy improved up to about 40 percent for some rare conditions.
+Since the synthesized X-rays are not from real individuals the dataset is readily available to researchers outside the hospital premises without violating privacy concerns.

-“It’s exciting because we’ve been able to overcome a hurdle in applying artificial intelligence to medicine by showing that these augmented datasets help to improve classification accuracy,” says Valaee.
-“Deep learning only works if the volume of training data is large enough and this is one way to ensure we have neural networks that can classify images with high precision.”
+“It’s exciting because we’ve been able to overcome a hurdle in applying artificial intelligence to medicine by presenting that these augmented datasets help in improving classification accuracy,” Valaee says.
+“Deep learning works only if the volume of training data is large enough.
+Also, this is one way for ensuring we have neural networks that can classify images with high precision.”

 For more updates and news, keep reading iTMunch!